pantheon-systems/documentation/source/content/integrated-composer.md

 description: Learn how to deploy a site with Integrated Composer
 tags: [composer, workflow]
 categories: [get-started]
-contributors: [edwardangert]
+contributors: [ari, edwardangert]
 reviewed: "2020-11-18"
 ---

 Integrated Composer lets you deploy your site on Pantheon with one-click updates for both upstream commits and Composer dependencies, while still receiving upstream updates.

-Creating a new Drupal 9 site with Integrated Composer is now available as part of Pantheon's Limited Availability release.
-Drupal 9 sites created through Pantheon's Limited Availability program are production-ready.
+Create a new site with Integrated Composer as part of Pantheon's Limited Availability release.
+New sites created through Pantheon's Limited Availability program are production-ready.

-Please note the Limited Availability program does not include a path to upgrade from previous Drupal versions to Drupal 9.
-Upgrade instructions for existing Drupal 8 Composer-enabled sites will be available when Integrated Composer moves into General Availability in early December.

 ## Create a New Site With Integrated Composer

 ### Drupal 9 with Integrated Composer

+Please note the Limited Availability program does not include a path to upgrade from previous Drupal versions to Drupal 9.
+Upgrade instructions for existing Drupal 8 Composer-enabled sites will be available when Integrated Composer moves into General Availability.

 <Partial file="drupal-9-upstream-install.md" />